xopto/pyxopto/docs/source/mcvox/material.rst

 ========

 Each voxel of the volume can be assigned a different material.
-Materials are defined as instances of :py:class:`xopto.mcvox.mcmaterial.material.Material`.
+Materials are defined as instances of :py:class:`xopto.mcbase.mcmaterial.Material`.
 The constructor takes several parameters that define the optical properties of the material.